Here is a guide to help you design your daily healthy diet.

 The recommended daily calorie intake ranges from 1500-2500 calories based on gender, age, height-weight, and physical activity.
 If wanting weight loss at an average rate of half a kg per week, a reduction by 500 calories per day can be kept as a target.

-Around 55-60% of calories should come from carbohydrates, 10-15% from proteins, and the rest from fats (with saturated fat being <10% of total calories).
+Around 55-60% of calories should come from carbohydrates, 10-15% from proteins, and the rest from fats (with saturated or trans fat being <10% of total calories).
 While carbohydrates and proteins yield 4 calories/g, fats yield 9 calories/g.
 The daily intake recommended for at least 1500 calories is therefore around 200-250g carbohydrates, 50g proteins, and 40-50g fat.

 [Note: In the context of nutrition, the terms Kcal (kilocalories) and calories are used interchangeably and are considered the same.]